 But all his friends play games on their Xbox.
 We don’t own an Xbox or a WII.
 ‘If I didn’t give him some screen time, he would feel left out’, I would argue.

 What if he played without our knowledge?
 What if he started doing things secretively?
-What if…?
+Should we be limiting screen time..?
 After all it was just one hour a day.

 I was beginning to have doubts about my parenting now…

 I felt I was losing the grip on my son.
 He was drifting towards becoming a technology junkie!

 Hubby said I was teaching him to while away time… Waste time.
 I was teaching him how to entertain himself with gadgets.
 ‘He could better use that time to polish his skills, learn a talent or help himself.’

 He crafts, he is good at his studies, I argued.

 ‘There are better things that he can do in that time.’